peteGSX-Projects/ArduinoEventManager/README.md

 When a subscriber registers to an EventType, it is added to a linked list of subscribers that have an ``onEvent()`` method called when a matching EventType is published.

+Subscribers extend the EventListener class and implement the ``onEvent()`` method to receive event notifications when an event matching their subscription is published.

 ### Classes

 - EventManager - manages all subscribtions and publishing of events
 - EventListener - each class needing to subscribe to events must extend this and implement the ``onEvent()`` method

+### EventType

+An enum ``EventType`` defines the valid event types to publish and subscribe to, with each event having an associated EventData struct containing the relevant data.

+See `EventStructure.h` for the various enums and structs in use.